-Church Close, located within the heart of the Conservation Area, is a development of fourteen residential units constructed during the third quarter of the twentieth century.
+Church Close, located within the heart of the Conservation Area, is a development of fourteen residential units constructed during the later twentieth century.
 The character of this area differs noticeably to the rest of the Conservation Area, and this is in some part due to the existence of raised pavements and concrete kerbs.